Shorter Works

 Synopsis

-Montgomery published this essay on the importance of higher education for women in the Halifax Herald in late April 1896, as part of that newspaper’s multi-page coverage of “The Thirty Sweet Girl Graduates of Dalhousie University.”
+Montgomery published this essay on the importance of higher education for women in The Halifax Herald in late April 1896, as part of that newspaper’s multi-page coverage of “The Thirty Sweet Girl Graduates of Dalhousie University.”

 Collected

-The Years before “Anne,” by Francis W.P.
-Bolger (n.p.: The Prince Edward Island Heritage Foundation, 1974), 161–68.
+The Years Before “Anne,” by Francis W.P.
+Bolger (The Prince Edward Island Heritage Foundation, 1974), 161–68.

 Anne of Green Gables, by L.M.
 Montgomery, edited by Mary Henley Rubio and Elizabeth Waterston (W.W.
 Norton and Company, 2007), 272–75 (excerpts).